 DIP Switch DS1 Function

 8 No function at present

-7 No function at present
+7

-6 Transmissions point of SINEC H1 time datagram (see chapter 7.3.2.5.3 Transmission point of SINEC H1 time datagram)
+6 Transmissions point of SINEC H1 time datagram (see chapter 8.3.2.5.3 Transmission point of SINEC H1 time datagram )

 5

 4 Board number in System 7001RC

-3 (see Chapter 5.1 Setting the System Board Number)
+3 (see Chapter 6.1 Setting the System Board Number)

 2

 1

-3.2.2 MAC Address Labels
+3.2.2 MAC Address for ETH0

 Each LAN interface is uniquely identifiable in the Ethernet by means of a MAC address (hardware address).

-The MAC address assigned to the respective LAN interface can be found on the label assigned to the interface.
+The MAC address assigned to the respective LAN interface ETH0 can be found on the label assigned to the board 7271RC.
 A unique MAC address is assigned by hopf Elektronik GmbH for each LAN interface.